Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Introduction

-Under mild technical conditions on the loss function, \cite{gao2023finite, blanchet2021statistical} establish that Wasserstein DRO may indeed achieve a parametric $n^{-1/2}$ rate again assuming the distribution to satisfy a light tail condition.
-The statistical properties of DRO formulations based on statistical divergences have been studied in the same vein by \cite{lam2019recovering, duchi2021statistics} who show that these formulation also enjoy parametric $n^{-1/2}$ rates by appealing to concentration results from the empirical likelihood theory by \citet{owen1988empirical} which require a finite variance condition.
+Under mild technical conditions, \cite{gao2023finite, blanchet2021statistical} establish that Wasserstein DRO may indeed achieve a parametric $n^{-1/2}$ rate again assuming the distribution to satisfy a light tail condition.
+The statistical properties of DRO formulations based on statistical divergences have been studied in the same vein by \cite{lam2019recovering} and \cite{duchi2021statistics} who show that these formulations also enjoy parametric $n^{-1/2}$ rates by appealing to concentration results from the empirical likelihood theory by \citet{owen1988empirical} which require a finite variance condition.
+Apart from several further variants of DRO, other data-driven decision procedures exist.
+A well-known example, popular in the machine learning community, is variance regularization \citep{maurer2009empirical}. { More generally, data-driven decisions $\hat x_n\in \arg\min \hat c_n(x)$ where $\hat c_n(x)$ is a proxy for the actual cost ${\mb E_{\mb P}} [\ell(x, \xi)]$ have been denoted as robust in this literature if they guarantee

+where $\beta'(n)$ denotes a desired upper bound on the probability of a disappointment event for any decision $x\in X$.} Nevertheless, the literature leaves the practitioner with an unwieldy zoo of robust decision tools which begs the question which---if any---tool they should prefer.